aws-samples/serverless-patterns/docdb-lambda/README.md

 # Amazon DocumentDB to AWS Lambda Event Source Mapping

-This pattern creates an AWS Lambda function to process events in an Amazon DocumentDB (with MongoDB compatibility) change stream by configuring an Amazon DocumentDB cluster as an event source"
+This pattern creates an AWS Lambda function to process events in an Amazon DocumentDB (with MongoDB compatibility) change stream by configuring an Amazon DocumentDB cluster as an event source.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/docdb-lambda